 - Manufactured, Tested per Title 49 CFR

-The most common IBC container size (volume, capacity) across model types are the 275 gallon and 330 gallon sized IBCs.
-This capacity value is often chosen due to the IBC’s volume equivalence with 55 gallon drum-pallet volumes, selected as replacement options for logistic streams and for integration within applications and production operations.
+The most common IBC container sizes (volume, capacity) are the 275 gallon and 330 gallon sized IBCs.
+These volumes are often chosen due to the IBC’s volume equivalence with 55 gallon drum-pallet volumes.
+They are selected as drum replacement options in logistic networks and for direct integration in applications and production operations.

-For logistics, product handling, and delivery, reducing 1.5 pallets of six 55 gallon drums to a single 330 gallon IBC that occupies 1.0 pallets, can effectively:
+For logistics, product handling, and delivery, replacing drum pallets with IBC tanks, can effectively:

 - Reduce load times (both containers and trucks)